usdot-fhwa-stol/carma-streets/sensor_data_sharing_service/README.md

 **SENSOR_JSON_FILE_PATH**: Path to a sensor configuration file with the following format.
 Used for retrieving a reference location and projection for received cartesian detection data
 > [!NOTE]
-> Sensor reference or "ref" can either be defined as a "CARTESIAN" offset from a provided lanelet2 osm map (first example) or a "GEOREF" projection string (second example).
+> Sensor reference or "ref" can either be defined as a "CARTESIAN" offset from a provided lanelet2 osm map (first example) or a "WGS84" location (second example).
 The "CARTESIAN" offset is only recommended for simulation testing as it adds a dependency on a lanelet2 map.
-For real-world deployments it is recommended that the "GEOREF" reference is provided.
+For real-world deployments it is recommended that the "WGS84" location is provided.

+**CARTESIAN**:

 ```json
 [
   {